 She needs the opportunity to write about something she cares about in a format that makes sense to her and that allows her to show that she understands the competency required for credit.

 Lisa loves sports.

-An English Project where she takes on the role of a Sports Journalist who creates content for a television sports program allows her to invest in something that interests her and demonstrate her mastery of the Writing Arguments competency..
+An English Project where she takes on the role of a Sports Journalist who creates content for a television sports program allows her to invest in something that interests her and demonstrates her mastery of the Writing Arguments competency.

 Projects give Lisa the agency and flexibility to find a project in an area of career interest, demonstrate competency, and get help where she needs it.

 Take a look at this video that shows how projects fit with competencies in a customized learning model.